GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - JSON Legacy viewer is using r111 of three.js to support legacy THREE.Geometry:
     - It is using 4 loaders: ObjectLoader, BufferGeometryLoader, LegacyJSONLoader and AssimpJSONLoader
     - It could possibly open and export current three.js JSON format, with limitations of r111
-    - Some animations / skeletons might be off or missing
+    - Some animations and/or skeletons might be off or missing
-- GLTF / FBX / DAE viewers will also export animations to JSON format
+- GLTF / FBX / DAE viewers will also include animations to exported JSON format
 - 3DS viewer is using MeshPhysicalMaterial instead of MeshPhongMaterial
 - PLY+STL / PRWM / VTK viewers can also show a points version of the loaded model and export it as such (if the model is not rather large):
   - export this points model into PLY format and then drop it into [WebGL Gaussian Splat Viewer](https://antimatter15.com/splat/) to get splat file